a pregnant woman feeling sick

 Questions to Ask Your Healthcare Provider

-• Are there specific cough drops that you recommend for pregnant women?
+• Are there any specific cough drops you think are best for me?

-• What are the risks of using medicated cough drops during my pregnancy?
+• What are the actual risks of using medicated ones right now?

 Conclusion